qlik-oss/core-website/docs/tutorials/hello-engine.md

 # Hello Engine

-Get started by running the QIX engine in a Docker container on your local machine and communicating with it using [enigma.js](https://github.com/qlik-oss/enigma.js).
+Get started by running the QIX Engine in a Docker container on your local machine and communicating with it using [enigma.js](https://github.com/qlik-oss/enigma.js).

 ## Prerequisites

 Clone the [Getting Started with Web Platform](https://github.com/qlik-ea/getting-started-with-web-platform) Git repository to your local machine.
-All tutorials are located here, and all commands should be executed from this Git repository.
+The *Hello* tutorials are located here, and all commands should be executed from this Git repository.

 You must have [Node.js](https://nodejs.org/en/) and npm installed on your local machine.

-## Create a dockerized QIX engine
+## Starting the QIX Engine service

 1. Start the engine in a Docker container.
    Run the following command in a command shell:
+[//]: # (This is a block of code - bash)

         docker-compose up -d